What's on this page?

 A number of jursidictions are now allowing software and business methods to be patented.
-These include the United States and Japan.
 Information on Canadian patent legislation as it relates to computer-implemented inventions is found in the Manual of Patent Office Practice Chapter 16.

 "Under the European Patent Convention and the patent laws of a number of countries members of the European Patent Organisation, computer programs and business methods as such are still expressly excluded from patent protection."
 See the World Intellectual Property Organization (WIPO) for details.